-BIOL 2113 - ANATOMY AND PHYSIOLOGY I (3-0-3) (degree level) Prerequisite: Regular Admission Co-requisite: BIOL 2113L
+BIOL 2113 - ANATOMY AND PHYSIOLOGY I (3-0-3) (degree level)

 Introduces the anatomy and physiology of the human body.
 Emphasis is placed on the development of a systemic perspective of anatomical structures and physiological processes.
 Topics include body organization, cell structure and functions, tissue classifications, integumentary system, skeletal system, muscular system, and nervous and sensory systems.